-We are so used to using only molds, trays or occasionally a pan in the oven, that we often stop making the most of many utensils that we have in the kitchen.
+We are so used to using only molds, trays or occasionally a casserole dish in the oven, that we often stop taking full advantage of many of the utensils we have in the kitchen.

-Today I want to talk to you about pans that can go in the oven .
-They are pans that we normally use on the counter, but due to certain characteristics they can also go in the oven.
-It is an added value that they have since they have a lot of advantages.
-I tell you in this post.
+Today I want to talk about pans that can go in the oven .
+These are pans that we normally use on the stove, but due to certain characteristics they can also go in the oven.
+This is an added value that they have since they have a lot of advantages.
+I will tell you about them in this post.

-• You can make recipes that first require a sauce, a sauté or some initial cooking on the fire, and then put it in the oven , without having to change the container .
-You dirty less and save time.
+• You can make recipes that require first a stir-fry, a sauté or some initial cooking on the stove, and then transfer it to the oven , without having to change the container .
+You make less mess and save time.

 • You can finish a recipe in the oven, such as a gratin .

-• If you have prepared your recipe on the fire a while before, you can give the food a heat shock with the oven to heat it, without having to relight the fire (reducing the risk of burning underneath) or without changing the container (what would you have to do in case you want to heat it in the microwave.
+• If you have prepared your recipe on the stove a while beforehand, you can give the food a quick blast of heat in the oven to warm it up , without having to turn the heat back on (reducing the risk of it burning underneath) or without changing the container (which you would have to do if you wanted to heat it up in the microwave).

-• In some cases, they allow you to save space and money if you were considering buying two utensils , one for the fire and one for the oven.
+• In some cases, they allow you to save space and money if you were considering buying two utensils , one for the fire and another for the oven.

-Let's be clear: not all pans are oven safe .
-Although it is true that there are many pans on the market that can go in the oven up to 120 and 150º for a few minutes.
+Let's be clear: not all pans are oven-safe .
+Although it is true that there are many pans on the market that can be oven-safe at temperatures of up to 120 and 150º for a few minutes.
 You can look at the manufacturer's recommendations for the pans you have at home.
-All of these will allow you to at least heat your recipes to heat them up, if that's what you're looking for.
+All of these will allow you to at least give your recipes a little boost to warm them up, if that is what you are looking for.

-Now, there are the pans that have been designed to go both on the fire and in the oven , and today's post is about these.
+Now, there are pans that have been designed to go both on the stove and in the oven , and these are what today's post is about.
 First of all, keep in mind:

-• There are stainless steel, iron, and nonstick oven-safe pans.
+• There are oven-safe pans made of stainless steel, iron and non-stick.

-• In case of going to the oven, they are likely to be subjected to very high temperatures (from 180 to 250º).
+• If they are to be baked, they are likely to be subjected to very high temperatures (from 180 to 250º).
 Therefore, the quality of the pan is very important:

-• they will be pans that do not have plastic or wooden elements (they could melt or burn).
+• These will be pans that do not have plastic or wooden elements (they could melt or burn).

-• In the case of non-stick coatings, they must be of very high quality , so as not to deteriorate and not to pose a health risk.
+• In the case of non-stick coatings, they must be of very high quality , so as not to deteriorate and not pose a risk to health.

-• The pan must fit in the oven (in the case of large diameter pans, apart from being suitable for the oven, they must have a removable handle).
+• The pan must fit in the oven (in the case of large pans, apart from being oven-safe, they must have a removable handle).

-• We should always handle them with kitchen gloves or mittens, since they will take on high temperatures.
+• We should always handle them with gloves or oven mitts, since they will reach high temperatures.

 What pans can go in the oven?